 In addition to being a prolific writer and integrated thinker who can do both humor and heartstrings, I am a particularly skilled presenter and “big” thinker with an excellent pitch record who is quickly able to get to the core of a cohesive brand idea beyond just TV or, “Hey, this could be a cool random app.”
 Not to say that random apps aren’t cool.
 They are totally cool.

 I was named one of the 30 most creative women in advertising by Business Insider, and over the years, my work has won nearly every major industry award in every color including Cannes, CLIO, One Show, ANDY, D&AD, CA and Effies.
 I have also lost a bunch of awards I totally should have won.

-Lisa also likes to win awards outside of advertising, and in her spare time she
+I also like to win awards outside of advertising, and in my spare time I

-has taken her dogs, Schmutzy and Plop, to the highest levels of international
+have taken my dogs, Schmutzy and Plop, to the highest levels of international

 competition in the sport of dog agility, (Yes, it’s totally a sport.
 And yes, it’s

-totally cool.) winning championships and bringing home the gold on several
+totally cool.) winning championships like Westminster and bringing home the gold on several occasions.